Interstate 45: Gulf Freeway

+The abandoned marshy land between Harris and Galveston through which the I-45 runs became known as the Texas Killing Fields because over 30 dead bodies have been found in the area.

 North Freeway

 The I-45 North Freeway HOV begins in downtown Houston near the University of Houston–Downtown, with easy access inbound on Milam Street and outbound on Travis Street.
 Ramps and entrances are provided for access from the following roads.
 All are fully accessible.